SUPER SWEET SUDAN (SSS)Back to Technical Insights

 Bettagraze (Left) and SSS (Right)

 SSS prefers a deep soil with good moisture holding capacity and a medium to high fertility status.
 The crop fits well into a pasture renewal programme.
 Forage sorghum and sudan grass hybrids may be susceptible to herbicide residues.
-Check with your local Pioneer Representative before establishing crops in paddocks which have been recently sprayed with products other than glyphosate.
+Check with your local merchant or Pioneer Representative before establishing crops in paddocks which have been recently sprayed with products other than glyphosate.

 The ideal soil pH range is 5.5 - 7.0, and the phosphate level should be greater than 20 ppm.
 Lime should be applied and incorporated during seedbed preparation.
 An application of 150 - 200 kg/ha DAP at sowing should provide sufficient fertility for the establishment of the crop.
 A top-dressing of up to 60 kg/ha of nitrogen may be required following the first cut or grazing.

 Effective weed control is important for SSS establishment and yield.
-Currently there are no post-emergence herbicides registered for sorghum in New Zealand therefore it is critical to (1) ensure the seed bed is weed-free and (2) to plant when the soil temperatures are high enough to ensure rapid SSS growth.
+Currently there are no post-emergence herbicides registered for sorghum in New Zealand therefore it is critical to (1) ensure the seed bed is weed-free and (2) to plant when the soil temperatures are high enough to ensure rapid SSS establishment and growth.
 Pasture should be sprayed-out with glyphosate and then grazed hard three to five days later.
 The ground should be ready for cultivation 7 - 14 days after spraying.
 A fine and firm seedbed is essential to promote establishment and weed control.

-SSS should be sown 35 - 45 days before it is required for silage or grazing, although not before the soil temperature, at 5 cm depth, reaches 17oC and is rising.
+SSS should be sown 35 - 45 days before it is required for silage or grazing, although not before the soil temperature, at 5 cm depth, reaches 18oC and is rising.
 In most areas and seasons this temperature will not be reached until late November or early December.
 SSS is an excellent crop to follow cereal silage or a late pasture silage cut in mid to late November.

 SSS should be drilled and rolled into a fine moist seedbed at 15 - 25 kg/ha to a depth of 2.5 – 3.5 cm.
 Avoid planting deeply as the seed size is small.
 Crops planted at higher rates will have thinner stems and a higher yield potential.
 Broadcast sowing is not recommended.
 There have been mixed results with direct drilling.